 Soot: How Much is too Much?

-Blackstone offers percent soot testing as an optional test above and beyond what we do in the standard analysis, which is checking for soot with the insolubles and viscosity tests.
-It’s something that a lot of our diesel customers have shown interest in.
+Blackstone offers percent soot testing as an optional test above and beyond what we do in the standard analysis.
+It’s something many of our diesel customers have shown interest in.
 It can be challenging for people to understand how much soot is a problem and how much is normal, so in this article we’ll shed some light on our testing process and what it can tell you about the health of your engine.

 Here’s a brief run-down of how it works.
 We use an FTIR (Fourier Transform Infrared) spectrometer to measure the percentage of soot present in an oil sample.
 Essentially, soot raises the absorption rate of the infrared light spectrum and when an infrared beam is shot through the sample, the rate of absorption is measured and quantified.
 The lab operator ensures the machine is running properly by performing a series of check standards, including calibrating against a known 2.0% soot sample to ensure accuracy.